Aksaykanthan/aksaykanthan/README.md

 ## Hi there 👋

-I am Aksay Kanthan, a first-year Artificial Intelligence student with a strong passion for Full Stack Development, Web3, and AI & Machine Learning!
+I am Aksay Kanthan, a second-year Artificial Intelligence student with a strong passion for Full Stack Development, Web3, and AI & Machine Learning!

 ## About Me